 6. Safety – Medellín vs Cali

 Medellín wins here.
-Cali remains on the world’s most dangerous city list with a homicide rate of 54 per 100,000 residents in 2016.
+Cali remains on the world’s most dangerous city list with a homicide rate of 47.3 per 100,000 residents in 2018.
 The homicide rate in Medellín is new almost half of the rate in Cali.

 Over the past few years Medellín has experienced a homicide rate that is lower than is found in St. Louis, Baltimore, Detroit or New Orleans in the U.S. Medellín has dropped off of the list of the 50 most dangerous cities in the world a few years ago based on homicide rates.

 Also, in a survey of 12,548 Colombians, Medellín ranked higher than Cali in terms of citizens feeling safe in their barrio and city.

 In terms of feeling safe in their city in this survey (slide 40), Cali was ranked the third worst out of all the cities surveyed.
 Only 30 percent of respondents in Cali felt safe in their city.
 This compares to 45 percent feeling safe in their city in Medellín.

 In this same survey (slide 41) citizens felt the safest in their barrio in Medellín.
 In Medellín, 75 percent of respondents felt safe in their barrio, the highest out of the surveyed cities.
 In Cali, only 49 percent of respondents felt safe in their barrio.